frc-web-components/frc-web-components/docs/components/frc-boolean-box.rst

 frc-boolean-box
 ===============

-A box that's shown as one color if true and another color if false. oiwejriower
+A box that's shown as one color if true and another color if false.

 Properties
 ----------